 Infectious Diseases is tough so surrounding yourself with a good support system is key.
 Infectious Diseases training at UIC will provide you exposure to great diversity of pathology with the mentorship and support from outstanding faculty.
 The education experience you will receive at UIC is unparalleled due to the patient population and the faculty that UIC attracts.

-Medical School: University of Texas Medical Branch
+Medical School: Rosalind Franklin University of Medicine and Science

 Residency: University of Illinois at Chicago

 Interests: I love the field of Infectious Diseases and the range of career opportunities it provides.
 It is a perfect amalgamation of many of my interests including microbiology, HIV- and LGBTQIA+ -care, global health, public health, and social justice.
 My favorite things to do in Chicago are going to concerts, music festivals, street fests, art exhibits/galleries, museums.
 I also love exploring the city through food.
 And when I am at home I love to bake, read, watch Netflix or watch a good/scary movie.

 Medical School: University of Illinois at Chicago (UIC)